 I would extend this to our present consciousness as well.
 We all see the world through a lens colored by our unique life experiences, past and present, and conduct ourselves and make decisions accordingly.
 Hence, there are very few things which are clearly right or wrong.
-Sure, there are the definite wrongs against other living things and rights, again, usually having to do with another living thing, but I would propose that the majority of everything else falls somewhere in between.
+Sure, there are the definite wrongs against other living things and rights, again, usually having to do with another living thing, but I would propose that the majority of everything else falls somewhere in shades of gray in between.

 If reality and the truth are different for every one of us because of our physical brains, how can I even begin to know what is “right” for anyone else?
-My world and their world are different even if we live in the same city, state or country or even the same house.
-Because a religion, a political affiliation, a view about abortion, a sexual preference or a lifestyle is right for me, does not mean it is going to be anywhere near right for someone else.
-This makes me have so much understanding and empathy for others.
+My world and their world are different even if we live in the same city, state, country, or even the same house.
+Because a religion, a political affiliation, a view about abortion, a sexual preference or a lifestyle is right for me, doesn’t mean it’s going to be anywhere near right for somebody else.

-“If we could read the secret history of our enemies, we should find in each life sorrow and suffering enough to disarm any hostility.”
-Henry Wadsworth Longfellow
+If we could read the secret history of our enemies, we should find in each life sorrow and suffering enough to disarm any hostility.